lioliadoc/potato-problem/README.md

   - The remaining sunlight_energy is split evenly between the potato's tubers.

 If the potato plant has no tubers, the plant receives all the energy.

+## Notes for the Interviewer

+### Delivery Notes

+#### THIS QUESTION IS MEANT TO BE DONE ONE WAVE AT A TIME!

+- Please only explain the first wave to your interviewee first.
+Do not discuss the second wave or have them begin implementation on it until they have the first wave fully working.
+Progress in this fashion for each wave.

+#### THE TESTS ARE HELPFUL!

+- Encourage your interviewee to closely look at the tests before they begin implementation.

+### Clarifying Questions

+#### Q: How should I handle invalid input?
+A: You can assume the input will be valid.

+#### Q: Can I modify the Plant class?
+A: No.

+#### Q: Should the energies be ints or floats?
+A: Either should work for the given test cases.

+#### Q: Where can I learn more about potatoes?
+A: "The History and Social Influence of the Potato" by Dr. Redcliffe N. Salaman.

+### Hints

+- Make sure your candidate's classes aren't accidentally indented and inside the Plant class!
+If you see your candidate do this, you can immediately let them know.

+- If your candidate is struggling to form an algorithm, encourage them to explain how they would do it by hand.
+Afterwards help them to see what data structures might be useful.